infernojs/inferno-website/src/docs/guides/isomorphic.md

 - Bad performance when the application becomes large
 - Inevitably some bits of application logic or view logic end up duplicated between client and server, often in different languages
 ### The solution is isomorphic application
-What is Isomorphic applications?
+What is Isomorphic application?
-> By ismorphic we mean that any given line of code (with notable exceptions) can execute both on the client and server.<br>
+> By isomorphic we mean that any given line of code (with notable exceptions) can execute both on the client and server.<br>
 Charlie Robbins
 18 Oct 2011